search ]

 • Contact your hosting support to verify if there are specific server settings affecting uploads.

-• Ensure that your server supports the latest version of PHP and other necessary extensions like GD or Imagick.
+• Ensure that your server supports a recent version of PHP (8.0 or higher is recommended) and the necessary extensions like GD or Imagick.

 • Request an increase in server resources if you’re frequently hitting limits, such as max execution time or memory usage.